flexera-public/rsc/README.md

 Each API is encapsulated in a different package: package `rsapi15` for API 1.5, package `rsapi16` for API 1.6, etc.

-The packages contain "resource locators", one or two per resource exposed by the underlying API.
+The packages contain "resource locators", one per resource exposed by the underlying API.
-For each resource there may be a collection locator - e.g. `CloudsLocator` - if the API exposes collection level actions for this resource type, and a resource locator - e.g. `CloudLocator` - if the API exposes resource level actions for this resource type.

-Locators can be retrieved using factory methods exposed by the Api15 object.
+Locators are instantiated using factory methods exposed by the Api15 object.
 The factory methods accept the collection or resource href and return the corresponding locator.
 For example the following creates a cloud locator:
 ```go
 var cloudLocator = api.CloudLocator("/api/clouds/1")
 ```
 Locators expose one method for each action supported by the underlying collection or resource.
-For example the clouds collection locator `CloudsLocator` exposes an `Index()` method while the `CloudLocator` resource locator exposes a `Show()` method.
-These methods may return resources which are structs that expose the underlying resource attributes.
-For example the `CloudsLocator` `Index()` method returns an array of `Cloud` resource.
+For example the clouds collection locator `CloudLocator` exposes an `Index()` and a `Show()` method.
+Locator methods may return resources which are structs that expose the underlying resource attributes.
+For example the `CloudLocator` `Index()` method returns an array of `Cloud` resource.
 A cloud resource is defined as:
 ```go
 // Represents a Cloud (within the context of the account in the session).
 type Cloud struct {